annh3/annh3.github.io/_posts/2025-11-28-variational-inference.md

 tags: approximate inference, derivation, theoretical history
 ---

+*In which this became an exercise in deriving the closed form gaussian KL expression from [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114)*

 Almost all observed data is the result of some process with hidden latent factors.
 Bayesian analysis provides a recipe for learning from that data $x$ and the unknown latent variables $z$.